Azure/AppConfiguration/docs/FeatureManagement/Clients/Microsoft.FeatureManagement.AspNetCore.md

   public void ConfigureServices(IServiceCollection services) {
       services.AddFeatureManagement()
-              .AddFeatureFilter<BrowserFilter>()
+              .AddFeatureFilter<PercentageFilter>()
-              .AddFeatureFilter<SuperUserFilter>();
+              .AddFeatureFilter<TimeWindowFilter>();
   }
 }
 ```

 This tells the feature manager to use the "FeatureManagement" section from the configuration for feature flag settings.
-It also registers two feature filters named `BrowserFilter` and `SuperUserFilter`.
+It also registers two feature filters named `PercentageFilter` and `TimeWindowFilter`.
 When filters are referenced in feature flag settings (appsettings.json) the _Filter_ part of the type name can be omitted.

 **Advanced:** If the root of the configuration is provided, the feature manager will first look for a configuration section with the name of the feature, and will then fall back to the "FeatureManagement" section automatically.